 This project started while not only healing from cancer but was also in a bad taxi accident.

 I keep asking why...why!
 How much more can I endure, and what about my career and life?

 In this struggle, searching for solutions, other perspectives....other stories just like my own.
 There were feelings of l enlightenment yet confusion with new enhanced feelings of gratitude that my life was spared.
 This was to me, an essential life purpose.
 Now realizing the power of the WWW, what started as a journal became the Global Connection Network.
 I now enjoy over 1,346,000 visits to GlobalCnet.
 I feel blessed and have a great sense of accomplishment.

 It was my purpose to share my journey with you; I hope you share GlobalCnet with everyone.
-They are a million answers from experts, human experience, and others in your same situation.
-Just type and hope.
+There are a million answers from experts, human experience, and others in your situation—just type, explore, and be enriched with hope.